 Years ago, I began speaking at conferences.
 From New York to San Francisco to Denver, I would speak onstage for 15 minutes, and afterward people would line up to say hello.
-Although I enjoyed this, the more I became the expert, the less I learned and grew personally.
+Although I enjoyed this, the more of an expert I became, the less I learned and grew personally.

-Professional athletes, famous musicians and actors all have coaches and advisors.
+Professional athletes, famous musicians and actors all have coaches and advisers.
 If these people, who are experts in their fields, have coaches, then why shouldn’t we?

 Sometimes the best teachers and mentors are books.
 After all, how else can you absorb someone’s entire life’s work in one sitting?

 This is why I established “Ramit’s Book-Buying Rule.”
 It goes like this: If you’re even thinking about buying a book, just do it.
 Don’t waste time debating it, looking up reviews or asking others for their opinions.